TYPO3-Documentation/TYPO3CMS-Reference-CoreApi/Documentation/ExtensionArchitecture/CreateNewDistribution/Index.rst

 Therefore, a distribution can act as its own extension repository.
 Add unpacked extensions to :file:`Initialisation/Extensions/` to provide dependencies.
-Your main extension has to be dependent on these extension as normal dependencies in :file:`ext_emconf.php`.
+Your main extension has to be dependent on these extensions as normal dependencies in :file:`ext_emconf.php`.

 Extensions delivered inside an extension have the highest priority when extensions need to be fetched.